Man in gray parka, black cap & blue backpack sits on a rock by turquoise river, looking up at jagged, snowcapped mountains.

 Included

-All transfers as mentioned in the itinerary; one night’s hotel accommodation in Ushuaia on Day 1 (with breakfast on Day 2); one night’s hotel accommodation near Torres del Paine National Park on Day 8; transfer from group hotel to pier on Day 2; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits and landing fees; WiFi (where connection is possible)
+All transfers as mentioned in the itinerary; one night’s hotel accommodation in Ushuaia on Day 1 (with breakfast on Day 2); one night’s hotel accommodation near Torres del Paine National Park on Day 8; transfer from group hotel to pier on Day 2; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits and landing fees; WiFi (where connection is possible); crew gratuities (suite guests only).

 Exclusions